nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 logical group, like a building or a room.
 The Minor is used to identify an individual iBeacon within the group.

 Power is a measure of signal strength received by a device one meter from the iBeacon.
 This is used by another device to calibrate distance estimates from the iBeacon.
-The iBeacon Development Kit comes preconfigured with the default value for the included bluetooth adapter (-59) so you only need to change this value if using another adapter.
+The Beacon Development Kit comes preconfigured with the default value for the included bluetooth adapter (-59) so you only need to change this value if using another adapter.
 If you decide to use another adapter, you can use Radius Networks’ iBeacon test apps to find its calibrated power value.